latenitefilms/BRAWToolbox/workflow-extension.md

 # Workflow Extension

+**BRAW Toolbox v3.0.0** introduced a **Media Extension**, allowing you to import `.braw` files natively into Final Cut Pro.

+This means that `.braw` files now behave exactly the same as `.mov` so you can relink in Final Cut Pro as normal.

+You can read more on the [Media Extension page](/media-extension).

+The below information is for people using the legacy BRAW Toolbox workflow.

+---

+## Legacy

 The BRAW Toolbox Workflow Extension is basically the equivalent of the **Media Import** window in Final Cut Pro.

 This is where we import our BRAW clips into Final Cut Pro, and do any initial changes to the RAW parameters.